PZ-HorseTeam/HorseMod/docs/source/guides/attachments.rst

       modelAttachment = "head",
   })

-The slots are first defined in the table :lua:obj:`HorseMod.attachments.AttachmentData.SLOTS_DEFINITION`, which is then processed when the server Lua folder gets loaded to generate the various tables used by the attachment system.
+The slots are first defined in the table :lua:obj:`HorseMod.attachments.AttachmentData.slotsDefinitions`, which is then processed when the server Lua folder gets loaded to generate the various tables used by the attachment system.
 See `AttachmentsLoad <AttachmentsLoad_>`_ for more details on that process.

 Defining a new attachment
 -------------------------